-The café within the Jeffrey Cheah Biomedical Centre is open to all Department of Haematology staff and students plus internal and external visitors, Mon-Fri, 07:30 - 16:00.
+The café within the Jeffrey Cheah Biomedical Centre is open to all staff, researchers and internal and external visitors, Mon-Fri, 07:30 - 16:00.

 The Postgraduate Lounge in the Clinical School was refurbished in 2017, and is open to staff and students from across the school.
 A lunchtime cafeteria provides hot drinks, sandwiches and cooked lunches Monday-Friday, and tables and microwave ovens are available for those who wish to bring their own food.
 A side room can be booked by postgraduate students for meetings and events.